-France is the only country in the world with coral reefs in the three oceans of the world.
+France is the only country in the world with coral reefs in all three oceans of the world.

-8 French communities overseas are home to nearly 10% and 20% of coral atolls in the world.
+8 French communities overseas are home to nearly 10% of coral reefs and 20% of coral atolls in the world.

 Thanks in large part to the presence of reefs, France has the second-largest Exclusive Economic Zone in the world with over 11 million km2 communities overseas account for over 90% of the national maritime space.